Plant Breeder's Rights fees

 |Examination - at an authorised Centralised Testing Centre when 5 or more candidate varieties of the same genus are tested simultaneously||$920|

 |Certificate - (application received after 1 January 1995 under PBR)||$345|

-When renewing a PBR by another means from 1 July 2012 (for example by mail, facsimile or at a IP Lodgement counter) the lower fee will not apply.
+When renewing a PBR by another means from 1 July 2012 (for example by mail) the lower fee will not apply.

 From 1 July 2012 the approved means for renewing a PBR is using eServices or by Business to Business (B2B).